Partially multiplicative quandles and simplicial Hurwitz spaces: Introduction

+The space $\Hur^{\Delta}(\Q)$ is obtained as difference between the geometric realisations of a certain bisimplicial complex $\Arr(\Q)$ and a subcomplex $\NAdm(\Q)$.
+It turns out that $\Hur^{\Delta}(\Q)$ is a dense open subspace of $|\Arr(\Q)|$, and vice versa $|\Arr(\Q)|$ gives a natural ``bordification'' of $\Hur^{\Delta}(\Q)$; if $\Q$ is normed and finite (Definition \ref{defn:norm}), then $|\Arr(\Q)|$ is a disjoint union of compactifications of the components of $\Hur^{\Delta}(\Q)$.
+The decoration ``$\Delta$'' reminds us of the simplicial flavour of the construction, and we will also refer to $\Hur^{\Delta}(\Q)$ as a ``simplicial'' Hurwitz space, to distinguish it from a ``classical'' Hurwitz space of the form $\hur_k(G)$ as above, defined as a certain covering space of $C_k((0,1)^2)$.

+The connection between the two notions of Hurwitz spaces is apparent if we consider the PMQ $\Q=G\sqcup\set{\one}$ obtained from a discrete group $G$ by adding a disjoint unit $\one$, in which conjugation is induced by group conjugation in $G$, and the partial product is trivial: in this case we have a homeomorphism $\Hur^{\Delta}(\Q)\cong\coprod_{k\ge0}\hur_k(G)$.\footnote{We add a disjoint unit in order to treat the neutral element of $G$ as a non-unit element of $\Q$ and make the homeomorphism hold; note indeed that a configuration in $\hur_k(G)$ is allowed to have some trivial local monodromies.}

-Our motivating examples of PMQs are the family of PMQs $\fS_d\geo$, for $d\ge1$: the PMQ $\fS_d\geo$ is obtained from the symmetric group $\fS_d$ by keeping the binary operation of conjugation, and by restricting the binary operation of product to certain pairs of permutations, satisfying a ``geodesic'' requirement.
-In related work \cite{Bianchi:Hur4}, we will establish a connection between these PMQs, with their associated Hurwitz spaces, and moduli spaces of Riemann surfaces with boundary.
+Our motivating examples of PMQs are the family $\fS_d\geo$, for $d\ge1$: the PMQ $\fS_d\geo$ is obtained from the symmetric group $\fS_d$ by keeping the group conjugation, and by restricting the group product to certain pairs of permutations, satisfying a ``geodesic'' requirement.
+In future work \cite{Bianchi:Hur4}, we will establish a connection between the Hurwitz spaces associated with these PMQs, and the moduli spaces of Riemann surfaces with boundary.